munificent/game-programming-patterns/book/subclass-sandbox.markdown

 That doesn't mean it isn't useful -- the pattern is about the *intent*, and not the complexity of its implementation.

-We'll start with our `Superpower` superclass:
+We'll start with our `Superpower` base class:

 ^code 1